Conservative states challenge federal rule on treatment of transgender students

 President Joe Biden's administration previously planned to announce a policy forbidding schools from enacting outright bans on transgender girls in girls sports, but it has backed off that plan and did not include it as part of the regulation.

-Still, advocates on both sides of the issue say that the new rules seems to bar at least complete bans of those sports laws.
+Still, advocates on both sides of the issue say that the new rule seems to bar at least complete bans of those sports laws.

 The regulation is also murky when it comes to laws intended to protect students and/or teachers from discipline if they misgender transgender or binary students by using the wrong pronouns for them; at least four states have such laws.
 The regulation says that using the wrong pronoun “can constitute discrimination on the basis of sex under Title IX in certain circumstances.”
 But it also spells out that a “stray remark” doesn't constitute harassment.